MONTEREY BAY ROSE SOCIETY

 by Joe Truskot, Master Rosarian

 Happy New Year!
 It’s time to prune your roses.
 This is my favorite time of year.
-I get to relive the successes I’ve had during the past year while planning to make my garden produce even better in 2024.
-Better to me means abundant flowers and well-shaped individual blossoms and sprays.
+I get to relive the successes I’ve had during the past year while planning to make my garden produce even better in 2026.
+Better to me means abundant flowers, well-shaped individual blossoms, and sprays.
 Alas, now’s a great time to remove under-performing bushes.
 New roses are best planted now, if you have any.
 Here’s an easy summary of what you need to do this month in the garden.

 Remember the following reasons why we prune.